byrnedo/capitan/README.md

 All commands are passed through to docker cli as `--COMMAND` EXCEPT the following:

 #### `build`
 This allows a path to be given for a dockerfile.
+Note, it will attempt to build every time.
+Use `build-args` and pass `--no-cache` to force a full clean build each time.

+#### `build-args`
+Any further arguments that need to be passed when building.

 #### `hook`
 Allows for a custom shell command to be evaluated at the following points: